dbhive/My-DB-Blogs/_posts/articles/2016-01-10-Optimize_HIVE_QRY.md

 2015-08-28 05:16:42     Uploaded 1 File to: file:/tmp/psgetl/hive_2015-08-28_05-15-32_360_4897376719178160971-1/-local-10008/HashTable-Stage-3/MapJoin-mapfile11--.hashtable (527 bytes)
 2015-08-28 05:16:42     End of local task; Time Taken: 18.664 sec.
 Execution completed successfully

-To add to these, having data in ORC format helps in loads of way to speed up select queries and save space as well plus Vectorization that Chris mentions works on ORC only.
-Also, using Tez query engine formalizes the DAG of MR jobs, which helps in overall execution time.